 What is pride?
 It’s a feeling of being happy, content, and proud of who you are or what you’ve accomplished.
 Have you ever felt this before?
 Here at Xyza, we feel a sense of pride when we see governments and communities working together to accomplish something big, and when people treat each other with love, respect, and acceptance.
 That’s why we celebrate Pride Month with the LGBTQ community.

-This year marks the 50th anniversary of what historians consider the start of annual Pride traditions.
+Did you know that historians consider 1970 the year in which annual Pride traditions began?
 Why?
 On June 28th, 1970, a year after the Stonewall riots, an estimated 3,000 to 5,000 people marched down the streets of New York City to protest the abuse and discrimination that the LGBTQ community had suffered for hundreds of years.
 Today, millions of people around the country celebrate Pride Month with parades, festivals, workshops, and remembrance ceremonies to acknowledge the LGBTQ community and its impact on the world.
 While many celebrations have either been canceled or postponed because of the COVID-19 pandemic, the LGBTQ community is finding other ways to bring awareness to Pride month online.

 How is your city celebrating pride this year?
 Share with us by emailing firstname.lastname@example.org.